Lloyds bank to transfer 1,000 staff to India's Tata Consultancy Services

-LONDON (Reuters) - Lloyds Banking Group (LLOY.L) on Tuesday told about 1,000 staff in its insurance division that they will be moving to Diligenta, a subsidiary of India’s Tata Consultancy Services (TCS.NS), in a move criticized by trade union Unite.
+LONDON, Sept 26 (Reuters) - Lloyds Banking Group on Tuesday told about 1,000 staff in its insurance division that they will be moving to Diligenta, a subsidiary of India’s Tata Consultancy Services, according to the Unite union.

 Unite said that the staff at Scottish Widows and Clerical Medical in Edinburgh and Bristol will be transferred to the new company.
 No time frame for the move was given.